Frequently Asked Questions by Educators

 The following Frequently Asked Questions may help answer some of yours, but we’d be happy to talk with you to answer any questions you may have.
 We are here to help!

-Are there any benefits for educators who travel with Dream Volunteers?
+Are there any benefits for educators who travel?

 Yes!
-We’re thankful for the chance to partner with educators, so we offer the following for all educational experiences:
+We’re we offer educators the following for all educational experiences:

 - Paid travel expenses, including flight, lodging, meals, and international cell service.

 - Complete planning and preparation support.